 Generic medicinal products authorised through the Centralised procedure can also be included in a specific CAP Generics Programme.
-The Generics Programme is an individual testing programme, which is part of the CAP Sampling and Testing programme, where Centrally Authorised Generic Products with the same or similar dosage form and containing the same Generic INNs, and ideally for which there is a developed common test method from previous testing experience in the OMCL network available, are sampled and tested over a period of 5 years.
+The Generics Programme is an individual testing programme, which is part of the CAP Sampling and Testing programme, where Centrally Authorised Generic Products with the same or similar dosage form and containing the same Generic INNs, and ideally for which there is a developed common test method from previous testing experience in the OMCL network available, are sampled and tested.
+Three Generics programmes are usually run every year.
 It should be read in conjunction with the General procedure PA/PH/CAP (05) 49 in its current version.